-Of the six species of wild deer in Britain, red and roe deer are native and fallow deer are now considered naturalised.
+Of the six species of wild deer in Britain, red and roe deer are native and fallow deer are now considered naturalised, with fallow being the most prominent species in the High Weald.
 Roe deer are present throughout the High Weald although numbers are lower than average due to competitive pressure from fallow deer.
-Muntjac are abundant in certain areas, particularly in dense rhododendron cover, and there are significant pockets of red deer and sika.
+Muntjac are abundant in certain areas, particularly in dense rhododendron cover, and there are small groups of red deer and sika.
 Muntjac pose a serious threat to woodland diversity and should be managed accordingly, although fallow deer at lower population levels are considered non-detrimental if management is continuous.

 What actions are being taken to promote sensitive management of deer?

 The High Weald AONB Partnership, in conjunction with the Woodland Trust, is bringing landowners and deer stalkers together to form local deer management groups.
 Through these groups, we aim to facilitate the sharing of knowledge regarding deer in the area and to provide information on best practice, local deer issues, and rural crime issues.
 Where there is consensus to coordinate deer management via a deer management group, landowners and deer managers can agree to support each other with common land management objectives such as controlling deer numbers to support woodland diversity.
 In addition to sharing knowledge, shared resources are also being promoted, for example use of chillers, larders and thermal cameras.

 How do I get started on understanding the deer situation on my land and managing the deer?

 If you are a landowner or land tenant who would like to contribute to the sensitive management of the landscape and ecology, the resources below will help get you started in deer management or act as a check for your current activities.

 Frequently Asked Questions, covering topics such as deer stalking safety, communication and management of stalkers

 pdf Deer Stalking FAQ for Landowners (288 KB)